Sathvik-Rao/ClipCascade/README.md

 ## 💬 Support

-If you encounter any issues or have questions, feel free to open an issue on GitHub or contact me via [email](mailto:sathvik.poladi@gmail.com).
+If you have any issues or questions, feel free to open an issue on GitHub, start a discussion, or reach out to me via [email](mailto:sathvik.poladi@gmail.com).